The first medieval festival of Carmaux, an immersion in the Middle Ages at Parc Jean Jaurès

 The success of this first edition confirmed the appetite of the inhabitants and visitors of Carmausin for this type of event.
 For 2026, the event — renamed Once Upon a Time for this new edition — already announces its return, confirming the birth of a medieval tradition in the heart of the Tarn.

-Building on the success of its first edition, the Carmaux medieval festival returns in early June 2026 under the title 'Once Upon a Time'.
-Parc Jean Jaurès will once again host reenactment companies, knights, artisans, and troubadours for a three-day weekend immersed in the Middle Ages.
+Building on the success of its first edition in June 2025, the Carmaux medieval festival returns from June 5 to 7, 2026 under the new title « Il était autrefois ».
+Parc Jean Jaurès once again hosts, for three days, the Compagnie des Dragons Occitans and its guests for a weekend dedicated to the recreation of the Middle Ages.

 Parc Jean Jaurès, Carmaux (81400).
 Walking distance from the town center.
 Parking available nearby.